Stillwater, Minnesota: 2000 census

+2016–2020 American Community Survey

 According to the American Community Survey estimates for 2016–2020, the median income for a household in the city was $91,947, and the median income for a family was $109,151.
 Male full-time workers had a median income of $73,986 versus $67,005 for female workers.
 The per capita income for the city was $48,553.
 About 3.3% of families and 5.2% of the population were below the poverty line, including 4.6% of those under age 18 and 5.9% of those age 65 or over.

 Of the population age 25 and over, 96.4% were high school graduates or higher and 46.6% had a bachelor's degree or higher.

 Education

 Stillwater has a mix of public district, public charter, and private schools at the primary and secondary levels.
 The city is served by the Stillwater Area Public Schools system and the nearest high school is Stillwater Area High School in Oak Park Heights, Minnesota.